NCBI-Hackathons/Enterococcus_Mobile_Elements/README.md

 ## Future directions

 Incorporate tool into NCBI Pathogen Detection Pipeline, and expand to additional bacterial genera.
+In addition, we hope to expand and improve the mobile element databases on which this tool relies.